tkhurana96/Daily-bse/README.md

 The project uses Cherrypy, the python web framework to serve files and redis to store the data which can be queried.

 ### Steps to get the project up and running:
-  - install redis: `sudo apt install redis`
+  - install redis: `sudo apt install redis-server`
   - clone the project
   - `cd` into cloned directory
   - use `pipenv install` to install deps